CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## Data and Resource

-There are different types of definitions we use to define Resources in the Code.
+There are different types of definitions we use to define resources in the code.

 ### Locals

-Locals are local Variables
+Locals are local variables
 ### Data

-Used to get available Resources on Azure and read out there current Configuration for later Use.
-Data is never Altered by Terraform as it is an External Resource.
+Used to get available resources on Azure and read out there current configuration for later use.
+Data is never altered by Terraform as it is an external resource.

 ### Resource

-A Resource is a Managed object by Terraform if terraform finds a difference in the Terraform State or the Actual Status of the Resource in Azure it will create a Plan on how to alter the State so it matches the Definitions in your Terraform Code again.
+A Resource is a managed object by Terraform.
+If Terraform finds a difference in the Terraform State or the actual status of the resource in Azure it will create a plan on how to alter the state so it matches the definitions in your Terraform Code again.

-There are Mandatory and Optional Settings for each resource Type.
+There are mandatory and optional settings for each resource type.
 ## Resource Group

-We define the following resource Group as a Resource for later use.
-In our Example everyone will need a different Resource Group Name.
+We define the following resource group as a resource for later use.
+In our example everyone will need a different resource group name.

-Alter your Resource Group Name in the Locals.
+Alter your resource group name in the locals.

 locals {
-  name     = $env.
+  name     = var.uniquename
   location = "West Europe"
 }

 ```

 resource "azurerm_resource_group" "global" {
-  name     = var.uniquename
+  name     = local.name
   location = local.location
 }